-FF (3): Press and hold this button to quickly advance within a track.
+FWD (TUNE): Press and hold the right arrows to advance rapidly within a track.
 Release it to resume playing.

-PRV (4): Press this button to go to the start of a current track.
-If you hold the button, or press it more than once, the player will continue moving back through the disc.
-RDM (5): Press this button to hear the tracks in random, rather than sequential, order.
-Press RDM or RPT again to turn off random play.

-NXT (6): Press this button to go to the next track.
-If you hold the button, or press it more than once, the player will continue moving forward through the disc.
+TRACK (SEEK): Press the left arrow to go to the start of the current track if more than eight seconds have played.
+If you hold the button or press it more than once, the player will continue moving back through the disc.
+Press the right arrow to go to the start of the next track if more than eight seconds have played.
+If you hold the button or press it more than once, the player will continue moving forward through the disc.